I Fell Down The Stairs At Work, Could I Claim Compensation For My Injury?

 - Head injuries – ranging from a mild concussion to severe brain damage.

-All of these injuries are possible if you fell down the stairs at work.
+All of these are possible injuries from falling down stairs.
 Hence why it’s imperative to file a compensation claim.
-Contact us at any time to begin the process towards you receiving justice in the form of maximum compensation.
+Contact us at a time that works for you to see if you can receive justice for an injury you weren’t liable for in the form of compensation.